 This is not the first time we’ve heard that Apple has faced roadblocks during the iPhone 8’s production.
 This follows an earlier report from reputable KGI analyst, Ming-Chi Kuo, which reported that the iPhone 8 will be out in October or November due to these supply issues.
-Previously, Digitimes reported that Apple was facing delays in developing its proprietary fingerprint sensor for the new OLED-equipped iPhone 8.
+Previously, Digitimes reported that Apple was facing delays in developing its proprietary fingerprint sensor for the new OLED-equipped iPhone 8 (if, indeed, that feature will remain on the phone).
 Additionally, Japanese news site Macotakara reported that STMicroelectronics, the new supplier of the iPhone’s 3D camera sensors, needed more time to ramp up mass production.
-With all these production issues, some reports even suggest that the iPhone 8 won’t come out until 2018.
+With all these production issues, some reports even suggest the iPhone 8 won’t come out until 2018.

 Plausible?
 At first, it seemed very unlikely that Apple would miss its typical September launch date.
 Plus, Digitimes doesn’t have the best track record when it comes to iPhone rumors.
 But now that Nikkei Asian Review and Ming-Chi Kuo are jumping on board, this rumor gets a credibility boost.
-Apple is tinkering with assembling OLEDs for the first time, as well as incorporating new fingerprint and camera sensors—so if there was an iPhone model that requires a little more time, the iPhone 8 would be it.
+Apple is tinkering with assembling OLEDs for the first time, as well as incorporating new camera sensors and fingerprint sensors (if the latter is still a feature).
+If there were an iPhone model that required a little more time, the iPhone 8 would seem to be it.

-The JPMorgan prediction seems far less likely.
-Apple CEO Tim Cook on the company’s second-quarter earnings call said that people are now pausing their iPhone purchases because they see rumors of upcoming iPhones and want to wait.
+We’re not surprised the JPMorgan prediction fell through.
+During the company’s second-quarter earnings call, Apple CEO Tim Cook said people were pausing their iPhone purchases because they saw rumors of upcoming iPhones and wanted to wait.
 Announcing an iPhone 8 in June and not making it available to buy until September would all but kill Apple’s iPhone business—at least without hefty discounts to spur sales.

 What’s with the delay?

 Plausible?
 Even if the iPhone 8 doesn’t come out until way later this year, Apple shouldn’t be too worried.
-And new souped-up iPhone would be perfect for the holiday shopping season, and investors are already drooling about the higher demand that it could trigger.
-It’s also definitely possible that Apple has come across some hidden costs producing the all-new iPhone 8, especially since this is the first time the iPhone-maker has developed an OLED display.
-The iPhone 8 is already rumored to command a higher price tag, so even if it has to pay more to provide the same features, its margins will remain intact.
+A new, souped-up iPhone would be perfect for the holiday shopping season, and investors are already drooling about the higher demand it could trigger.
+It’s also possible that Apple has come across some unexpected costs in producing the all-new iPhone 8, especially because is the company’s first time building in an OLED display.
+The iPhone 8 is already rumored to command a higher price tag, so even if Apple has to pay more to provide the same features, its margins will remain intact.

 Concept video based on CAD schematic?